 The features of the True Wireless 2 are a bit of an afterthought, but they are still decent parts of these buds.
 The Momentum boast about seven hours of playback per charge and 28 hours total, plus an IPX4 weather-resistance rating to help these earbuds withstand harsh weather.

 Why you should buy them: Apple built a pair of premium noise-canceling earbuds that are tailor-made for its own community.

 Who they’re for: Apple users in the market for immensely effective active noise cancellation.

 Why we picked the Apple AirPods Pro:

-The AirPods Pro feature super-simple pairing and hands-free Siri access when connected to an iPhone, as well as an IPX4 water resistance rating that protects against sweat and splashes during workouts.
-Plus, Apple has an adaptive EQ technology that adjusts the frequency response to match a user’s ear, which helps make these earbuds sound especially remarkable.
+The AirPods Pro feature super-simple pairing and hands-free Siri access when connected to an iPhone, as well as an IPX4 water-resistance rating that protects against sweat and splashes during workouts.
+Apple also added an adaptive EQ technology that adjusts the frequency response to your listening conditions, something that few other companies offer.

-Battery life is a sore spot for the AirPods Pro, which get around five hours per charge and 24 hours of total life with the earbuds’ included case.
-Additionally, there’s no doubt that these buds are pricey at $250.
-But for Apple users, they represent the best combination of noise cancellation and operating system integration available today.
+Battery life for theis enough for a full day at around five hours per charge and 24 hours of total life with the earbuds’ included case, though this is on the low end when you look at other models in this roundup.
+There’s no doubt that these buds are pricey at $249, but for Apple users, in particular, they represent the best combination of noise cancellation and operating system integration available today.